jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 authorisation function.
 {: .govuk-body}

-The token expires 1 hour after it was generated, if an expired JWT is used in a request, an error with the HTTP status `401` will be returned.
-In this scenario a new token will need to be generated using the <code>/work/authenticate</code>
+The ID token expires 1 hour after it was generated, if an expired JWT is used in a request, an error with the HTTP status `401` will be returned.
+In this scenario a new token will need to be generated using the <code>/party/refresh</code>
-endpoint.
+endpoint by supplying a Refresh token.

+To invalidate all JWT tokens associated with a user, the Access token should be provided to the <code>/party/logout</code> endpoint.
 {: .govuk-body}

 ### Resource